It’s Clear; don’t design your Google Ads bidding around competitors

-When using Google AdWords to promote your business, it’s important to keep an eye out for new ways to refine your campaign.
+When using Google Ads to promote your business, it’s important to keep an eye out for new ways to refine your campaign.
 Whether it’s devising compelling ad copy or targeting new, topical keywords, ensuring your ads are relevant to the user’s query is essential.

 Don’t forget, every time someone clicks one of your ads, you pay Google.
 Ask yourself, is that click on your competitor’s brand name really worth the cost?
 Would it not be better to pay for a legitimate click that’s likely to convert into a lead or sale?

 If a person is specifically searching for your competitor and your ad appears instead, any clicks it generates won’t really be relevant to that person’s query.
 For instance, if someone searching for Asda clicks on an ad that’s for Morrisons, that’s not really going to meet their original query, as ultimately, they wanted to reach Asda’s website.
 Chances are they’ll realise the ad wasn’t what they were looking for and click back to the search results, leaving you out of pocket.
 Which brings us onto…